clojurewerkz/money/README.md

 ## Project Maturity

-Money has reached `1.0` and is considered to be a complete, stable library.
+Money is past `1.0` and is considered to be a complete, stable library.